The Warrior's Way

 |Budget: $42 million||Financed by: Continental Entertainment Capital; Footprint Investment Fund|

 |Domestic Box Office: $5,666,340||Overseas Box Office: $5,421,229|

-The Warrior’s Way was majority financed by Continental Entertainment Capital with a $42 million budget and UK based Footprint Investment Fund put up early development cash.
-The film which was shot in 2007, collected dust on the shelf when financial problems hit the green screen heavy film in post production.
+The budget for The Warrior’s Way was $42 million and it was majority financed by Continental Entertainment Capital and the UK based Footprint Investment Fund put up early development cash.
+The film which was shot in 2007, collected dust on the shelf for about 3 years when financial problems hit the green screen heavy film in post production.

 Originally set for release in the US through Rogue, the shuttered distribution arm was purchased by Relativity who put The Warrior’s Way out as their first film as a distributor through a rent-a-system deal.
 Production companies Emerald City and Sad Flutes covered the P&A costs, committing between $15 million and $20 million for marketing.
 One month before it hit US screens, the film landed major deals at the American Film Market for overseas sales.

 The Warrior’s Way was tracking for a modest $5 million opening and received mixed to poor reviews.
 Relativity’s first film out of the gate was a dud, opening to a terrible $3,048,665 — placing #9 for the weekend led by Tangled.
 Audiences gave The Warrior’s Way a poor C- cinemascore and the pic dropped a huge 68% in its second weekend to $975,541.
 It quickly closed with just $5,666,340 and after theaters take their percentage of the gross, Emerald City and Sad Flutes would see back about $3 million.